alior101/Descent_II_Aim_Bot/README.md

 Instructions:
 1. Install d2x-rebirth and xdotool (the game and the utility to locate the windowed game at a spcific screen location for python screen grabing function)
-2. install pytorch mss and pyautogui
+2. install pytorch mss pyautogui pandas torch torchvision torchaudio opencv-python tqdm matplotlib seaborn under *root* permission (since screen capture needs su)
 3. run ./run.sh
 4. The python script captures images with enemies in a local folder some time after a detection is done (I used it to augement the training samples of ennemies at differnt scales and rotations and improve the detection quality)